SAP-samples/partner-reference-application/README.md

 To get a more detailed list of the required entitlements, the proposed structure of subaccounts for the deployed Partner Reference Application, and the scaling effects of the multi-tenant solution, go to the [Bill of Materials](./Tutorials/01-BillOfMaterials.md).

+> [!IMPORTANT]
+> For software development projects, SAP implements the [Secure Software Development and Operations Lifecycle (secure SDOL) at SAP](https://www.sap.com/documents/2016/03/a248a699-627c-0010-82c7-eda71af511fa.html).
+This framework provides training, tools, and processes to ensure security is integrated at every stage of development: design, coding, testing, and deployment.
+This approach reduces vulnerabilities and enhances the overall security posture of applications.
+Following this process is advisable.

 ## Overview

 This repository explains the development journey along the path from